asin84937-debug/Halfadder__halfsub/README.md

 Output/TIMING Waveform

-Result:Thus, the Half Adder and Half Subtractor circuits are designed and the truth tables is verified using Quartus software.
+Result: Thus, the HalfAdder and Half Subtractor circuits are designed and the truth tables is verified using Quartus software.